NetLogo/ReviewTab/README.md

 Adds a fourth tab, "Review", for recording and replaying model runs.

-Requires the `abmplus` branch of NetLogo 5.0.x.
-Does not work with stock NetLogo distribution.

 ## Development status

+Abandoned, but a replacement is in progress.

 See https://github.com/NetLogo/NetLogo/wiki/Model-runs for current info on this work.
 Development on the code in this plugin has been abandoned but we're building something very similar on the `modelruns` branch in the main NetLogo repo, for planned inclusion in NetLogo 5.1.

 ## Building

+Requires the `abmplus` branch of NetLogo 5.0.x.
+Does not work with stock NetLogo distribution.

 If you build the abmplus branch, the contents of this repository will be downloaded and built for you.